dduyg/55/posts/alchemyofsouls-quotegenerator.md

 githuburl: https://github.com/dduyg/alchemy-of-souls
 projectcheck: true
 # summary of max.
 165 characters <meta name="description>
-summary: How fictional stories can help you learn new perspectives by turning it into a simple data-driven web application.
+summary: How fictional stories can help you learn new perspectives by turning it into a data-based web application.
 ---